sveltejs/vite-plugin-svelte/packages/playground/README.md

-playground projects used for testing
+playground projects used for experiments, demos and manual testing